Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Introduction

 \section{Introduction}

-Emission line diagnostics have been a very useful tool in investigating the different and complex mechanisms of gas excitation within galaxies.
-The most commonly used diagnostics for disentangling gas ionized by radiation of an active galactic nucleus (AGN) from stellar-driven ionization by O and B stars are based on optical lines such as $[\ion{O}{iii}]\lambda5007\rm \mathring{A}$, $\,[\ion{O}{i}]\lambda6300\rm \mathring{A}$, H$\alpha$, H$\beta$, $[\ion{N}{ii}]\lambda6584\rm \mathring{A}$, and $[\ion{S}{ii}]\lambda\lambda 6716,6731\rm \mathring{A}$, known as the Baldwin, Phillips, and Terlevich diagrams (BPT; \citealt{1981BPT}).
-Since their introduction to the astronomical community, the BPT diagrams, have been enhanced by theoretical limits and empirical divisions to distinguish AGN-dominated to star-forming sources, as well as Seyfert and low-ionization nuclear emission-line region (LINER) galaxies (\citealt{2003Kauf,2006Kewley,Schawinski_2007}).
+Emission-line diagnostics have been a very useful tool in investigating the different and complex mechanisms of gas excitation within galaxies.
+The most commonly used diagnostics for disentangling gas ionized by radiation of active galactic nuclei (AGN) from stellar-driven ionization by O and B stars are based on optical lines such as $[\ion{O}{iii}]\lambda5007\rm \mathring{A}$, $\,[\ion{O}{i}]\lambda6300\rm \mathring{A}$, H$\alpha$, H$\beta$, $[\ion{N}{ii}]\lambda6584\rm \mathring{A}$, and $[\ion{S}{ii}]\lambda\lambda 6716,6731\rm \mathring{A}$; they are known as the Baldwin, Phillips, and Terlevich (BPT) diagrams \citep{1981BPT}.
+Since their introduction to the astronomical community, BPT diagrams, have been enhanced by theoretical limits and empirical divisions to distinguish between AGN-dominated and star-forming sources, as well as between Seyfert and low-ionization nuclear emission-line region (LINER) galaxies (\citealt{2003Kauf,2006Kewley,Schawinski_2007}).